Champavati: Bezbaroa's variant

 The same beggar woman returns another day and suggests Champavati to eat from her husband's plate.
 She decides to follow the suggestion and eats from his plate; she sees some villages inside his mouth and asks her husband to show her the world.
 He goes to the river and asks her if she wants him to show her the world in his mouth.
 She agrees.
 He goes to the middle of the river and opens up his mouth to show her the world.
 He tells her he will go away for six years, and gives her a ring to protect from any other demon that may want to devour her.
-He explains that his mother is a cannibal, and that he disobeyed his mother's wishes to see his married to a bride of her choice.
+He explains that his mother is a cannibal (a rakshasi, in the original; a type of demoness), and that he disobeyed his mother's wishes to see him married to a bride of her choice.

 It happens as he predicts, but his ring protects Champavati.
 She seeks her husband after 6 years and finds him in his mother's house.
 Her mother-in-law gives her a letter to take to another demoness, with an order to kill Champavati.
 Her husband intercepts Champavati, takes the letter and kills his own mother to protect his human wife.

+Mrinal Medhi suggests that Bezbaroa's version of Champavati is a combination of two "separate plots", the first part about the marriage between a human maiden and an animal paramour, and a second part where the heroine deals with the advances of her demoness mother-in-law.